simon1211/angular2-ngrx-TodoList-LocalStorage/README.md

 full ngrx flow

 ## Development server
+1. Run `npm install` for the first time
-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding